smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Adaptive Interface Capabilities/index.md

 ### Image Specifics
 #### Image File Types
 Images may be formatted as PNG, JPEG, or BMP.
-Each @![iOS]`SDLManager.registerResponse.displayCapabilities.imageFields`!@@![android, javaSE, javaEE]`SdlManager.registerAppInterfaceResponse.displayCapabilities.imageFields`!@ property will have a list of `imageTypeSupported`.
+Each @![iOS]`SDLManager.registerResponse.displayCapabilities.imageFields`!@@![android, javaSE, javaEE]`sdlManager.getRegisterAppInterfaceResponse().getDisplayCapabilities().getImageFields()`!@ property will have a list of `imageTypeSupported`.

 #### Image Sizes
 If an image is uploaded that is larger than the supported size, that image will be scaled down by Core.
-All image sizes are available from the @![iOS]`SDLManager.registerResponse.displayCapabilities.imageFields`!@@![android, javaSE, javaEE]`SdlManager.registerAppInterfaceResponse.displayCapabilities.imageFields`!@ property once the manager has started successfully.
+All image sizes are available from the @![iOS]`SDLManager.registerResponse.displayCapabilities.imageFields`!@@![android, javaSE, javaEE]`sdlManager.getRegisterAppInterfaceResponse().getDisplayCapabilities().getImageFields()`!@ property once the manager has started successfully.

 | ImageName | Used in RPC | Details | Height | Width | Type |
 |:--------------|:----------------|:--------|:---------|:-------|:-------|